mpalmer/giddyup/README.md

 application.
 (Note: this doesn't *actually* have to be named `repo`; but it's best to keep a consistent convention, for the sake of sanity).
-* `shared`: All of your application's data which should persist between releases should be kept in here -- log files (if you want to keep them between releases), **definitely** your customers' uploaded assets -- all that sort of thing goes in here, and will be symlinked from your release.
+* `shared`: All of your application's data which should persist between releases should be kept in here -- log files (if you want to keep the same log files between releases), **definitely** your customers' uploaded assets -- all that sort of thing goes in here, and should be symlinked from your release.
+See the section "Shared data", below.
 * `releases`: This is where each individual release goes.
 Each deployment of your application gets a directory of it's own in here, named after the current date/time at the time of deployment, in the format `YYYYMMDD-HHMMSS`.
 * `current`: A symlink to the currently running version of your application.

 ## Shared data

 Anything you need to be shared across deployments should live under the `shared` directory, and symlinks placed in your releases to point to the relevant data in `shared`.
-To help thing along, you can set the `giddyup.sharedlist` config variable to point to a file in your releases.
-This file is a list of symlinks that should be placed in your releases, pointing to locations within `shared`.

-For example, if you set `giddyup.sharedlist` to point to `config/shared`, and then placed the following into `config/shared`:

-    log
+You share things in your deployments by calling the `share` helper function within your hook scripts.
+This function will take a relative path (relative to the root of your repo) and create a symlink into the same path within `shared`.

+For example, you might have a hook script that uses Bundler to setup your local gems.
+Since you don't want to have to dick around reinstalling all your gems with every release, you want to share that bundle between releases.
+Your hook script might look something like this:

+    . /path/to/giddyup/functions.sh
-    vendor/bundle
+    share vendor/bundle
-    public/uploads

-Then whenever your app is deployed, giddyup will create the following symlinks (relative to the deployment root):

-    releases/<timestamp>/log -> shared/log
-    releases/<timestamp>/vendor/bundle -> shared/vendor/bundle
-    releases/<timestamp>/public/uploads -> shared/public/uploads
+    cd "${RELEASE}"
+    bundle install --deployment

+This will create a symlink from `$ROOT/releases/<timestamp>/vendor/bundle` to `$ROOT/shared/vendor/bundle`, then run bundle in the new release to ensure that all your required gems are available.

 If a file or directory already exists in `releases/<timestamp>` that is supposed to be symlinked, we'll remove it before creating the symlink.
-The directory structure in `shared` will mirror that of your releases; this improves simplicity and comprehensibility.
+The directory structure in `shared` will always mirror that of your releases when you use `share`; this improves simplicity and comprehensibility.
 It really isn't worth customising; trust me.

 If a symlink destination doesn't exist already within `shared`, then we'll try to infer whether it's a file or directory from the type of the data